USEPA/EPA_MOVES_Model/tools/OpModeDistCalc.md

 OpModeDistCalc --runspec="./tools/example/examplerunspec.mrs" --outputFolder="./tools/example/" --aggSpeeds="true" --aggOpModes="true"
 ```

 Users may specify any database using the `dbName` flag.
-For example, the following command will use the MOVES4.0.0 default database.
+For example, the following command will use the MOVES5 default database (which must be installed for this command to work).

 ```
 OpModeDistCalc --runspec="./tools/example/examplerunspec.mrs" --outputFolder="./tools/example/" --dbName="movesdb20241112"